 Before you head out to snag the mail, your uniform of the day (helmet, life jacket, etc.) will be critiqued by those in the know.
 Pictures will be taken and then you’ll be on your own in the rain until you realize you’re a victim of the kind of good-natured hazing that will give a guy a lot of grief, a bad cold, and a trip to sickbay for some Corpsman Candy (an ineffective cough drop).

 It’s always best to at least look like you know what you’re doing, that is to say staying 4.0 (pronounced four-oh) and squared away during your tour of duty on the big gray ship (BGS).
 Who knows you might stop saying FTN (you can figure out what that means) and ship over (reenlist).
+On the other hand, if you’re a bent shitcan, then you’re too hopeless to even be in the navy.

 You May Also Like: Heave Out and Trice Up